- •

 Cabins on board

-You’ll find cabin options on some ferries from Antikythera to Athens, great for relaxing during long sailings.
+You’ll find cabin options on some ferries from Antikythera to Athens (All Ports), great for relaxing during long sailings.
 Choices range from shared to private, and some allow pets too.

-Is it possible to reserve a cabin from Antikythera to Athens?
+Is it possible to reserve a cabin from Antikythera to Athens (All Ports)?

 Yes, cabins are available on the AQUA JEWEL ferries, giving you the option to rest during the trip.
 You can choose between private or shared cabins, depending on what suits you best.
 It’s a good idea to book in advance to get the spot you want.